 Here are some other things that you’ll be able to do.

-Now that you’re able to collect data that’s based on conversions, it is easier to iterate your campaigns on the fly and ensure that you don’t ever lose money without knowing why.
+Now that you’re able to collect quality score data that’s based on conversion rates, it is easier to iterate your PPC campaigns on the fly and ensure that you don’t ever lose money without knowing why.

-We’ll come back to how you can use conversion data in a bit.
+We’ll come back to how you can use conversion rate data in a bit.

 Keep your campaigns focused

 There are several factors to keep in mind, when attempting to keep campaigns focused.